midknightmare666/Phantom-Forces-Random-Loadout-Bot/README.md

 # Setup:
 1. Paste your token in the `botconfig.json` file where it says "discord_bot_token_here".
 2. Run `npm install` from terminal/console to install packages from `package.json`
-4. Start the bot by running `node bot`.
+4. Start the bot by running `node bot`
 5. That's It!

 # Creating/Updating Weapons:
-- Each PF weapon is under `/weapons/primary` in it's own file with the file name corresponding to the weeapon name (this makes it easier to scroll thru and find weapons for updating).
+- Each PF weapon is under `/weapons/primary` in it's own file with the file name corresponding to the weapon name (this makes it easier to scroll thru and find weapons for updating).
 - Each weapon file exports an object (follow the template below to create/update new weapons):
 - *leave array empty if there are no unique attachmensts for this weapon*
 ```js